timothy-leong/alphalove/README.md

 - `PutStrategy`: For registering strategies
 - `RemoveStrategy`: For deleting strategies
 - `GetStrategy`: For retrieving strategies
-- `GetMatchForStrategy`: Retrieve matches for a particular strategy
+- `GetStrategyResults`: Retrieve results for a particular strategy

 ## Endpoints for the scheduler
 - `AddUserID`: Put a new user id in the scheduler's schedule.